 You’ll also enter your zip code so they can send you jobs nearby.

-Once you’ve completed those steps, you’ll be able to view jobs nearby.
-You can view them as a list, or as a map.
-To learn more about each individual work assignment, you can click on the job and find out the requirements, which will vary depending on the job and the company listing it.
+Once you’ve completed those steps, you can view jobs nearby.
+You can view them as a list or as a map.
+To learn more about each work assignment, you can click on the job and find out the requirements, which will vary depending on the job and the company listing it.

 These are the minimum requirements listed for the Nordstrom job available to me.

-To unlock more jobs in your area, you can complete 5 steps in the Wonolo app, including taking a quick quiz and taking an hour-long course to help you become an “all-star Wonoloer”.
+To unlock more jobs in your area, you can complete five steps in the Wonolo app, including taking a quick quiz and taking an hour-long course to help you become an “all-star Wonoloer.”